sizovs/sizovs.github.io/_posts/2019-01-13-job-promotion-is-a-trap.md

 Congratulations, you are Chief Software Architect.
 Your friends envy you, and your social status is high.
 To make things worse, the employer pays you 50% above the market average.
 Now you are happy to do tedious paperwork, attend meetings and draw boxes.

-What can go wrong?

-> The company goes out of business.
+Now imagine that the company goes out of business. **Or the company fires you**.

 You start attending job interviews.
 After a series of devastating rejections, you understand that you are not as good as you thought.
 You are nothing.
 The money and social status you had is gone.
 For a long time, you were living inside the bubble: